MichaelAJMitchell/Ecnetica/caoimhe_writeup.md

 - one way to determine difficulty would be to divide the score into subtopics.
-Eg amount of knowledge/memorising required, algebraic/ technical difficulty, level of problem solving/ critical thinking required, level of notation used, how interconnected to other topics.
+Eg amount of knowledge/memorising required, algebraic/ technical difficulty, level of problem solving/ critical thinking required, level of notation used, how interconnected/multitopic the question is.
   Later how students tend to preform on the question could be a factor.
   While determining these is still not straightforward, they are less subjective than a simple difficulty score.
 Adding up these